tonis-io-legacy/di/README.md

 ### Annotations combined with a generator

-The DI package provides annotations that you can use to assist in creating configurations for services.
+Tonis\Di provides annotations that you can use to assist in creating configurations for services.

 ```php
 namespace Tonis\Di\TestAsset;